bcgov/common-hosted-form-service/event-stream-service/charts/event-stream-service/README.md

 oc delete secret -l 'app.kubernetes.io/instance=event-stream-service'
 ```

-## Future
+## Environment Specific

-We will need to create different param override (values) files for each instance.
 Each namespace and instance will have different resource allocation that we need to tune.
 You can specify the '--values'/'-f' flag multiple times.
 The priority will be given to the last (right-most) file specified.

 ```
-helm upgrade --install event-stream-service ./charts/event-stream-service -f ./charts/event-stream-service/values.yaml -f ./charts/event-stream-service/values-prod.yaml
+helm upgrade --install event-stream-service ./charts/event-stream-service -f ./charts/event-stream-service/values.yaml -f ./charts/event-stream-service/values-prod.yaml -f ./charts/event-stream-service/authorizations.yaml
 ```

-This would apply our default values file (`values.yaml`) with any overrides found in `values-prod.yaml` taking priority.
+This would apply our default values file (`values.yaml`) with any overrides found in `values-prod.yaml` taking priority, followed by our authorizations (users) configuration.